loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- How can I make your days more fulfilling?
+- What can I do to help you achieve you current goals and priorities?

-- How can I better support you?
+- What can I do better or differently as your manager to support you?

-- If you were me, what changes would you make?
+- What is something I could do better?
+What feedback do you have for me?

 ## Career development

-- What are your big dreams in life?
-Are you making progress on them?

-- What do you want to do in your next job?

 - What do you see as the next step in your career?

+- What skills do you have that you think are underutilized?

+- Imagine it’s two years from now, and things have gone well: What has been your role in that?
+What does your role look like?

 ## Conversation starters

+- How’s it going?

-- How was your weekend?
+- Tell me about your family/weekend/ activities?

-- What's something I don't know, but should?

-- If around a holiday: Do you celebrate [Holiday]?
-If so, can I ask what are you plans?
+- What have you been doing for fun lately?

 ## Job satisfaction

-- How are you feeling about the project?

-- If you could change what happened, how would you alter it?

-- What talents do you have that you feel we are fully utilizing?
-Which of your talents are we not fully leveraging?
+- Can you name three things we can do to help so you can enjoy your job more?What is the best accomplishment you had since you are here?
+Do you feel appreciated for it?

+- What’s the best part of your job?

+- What have you tried so far to make progress on it?

 ## Other

-- How are things going for you outside of work?

 - What questions do you have about the project?

 - What’s one thing we could change about work for you that would improve your personal life?

+- What did you do for fun in the past that you haven’t had as much time for lately?

 ## Team and company

-- What is the company not doing today that we should do to better compete in the market?

-- Do you feel adequately supported by other team members?
-What makes you say that?
+- How is the new situation/development affecting your work?
+What could be getting in the way of your being effective?

+- Which company values do you like the most?
+Which the least?
+Why?

-- What’s the biggest opportunity we’re missing out on?
+- What’s the number one problem within our organization?
+Why?

 ## Work-life

-- What are you doing for yourself outside of work?
+- What about your job is most satisfying for you?

-- What makes you excited and motivated to work on a project?
+- What could we change about work that would improve the rest of your life?

-- What is the most important thing we need to discuss today?
+- What are the most important things you will focus on before we meet next?

 <!-- end of questions -->
 ### Key Updates 🔑